All Episodes

 Just issue these sweeping orders that drive by media, and any Democrat opponent just falls in line and obeys.

-That's apparently um what she thinks.
+That's apparently what she thinks.

 And of course, that's the purpose of the testicle lockbox that she's had for quite a while.

-Oh, crush, it's great to speak to you.
+It's great to speak to you.

-Thank you, Diddle.
+Thank you, Dittos.

-When it's detailed on the Academy uh of motion picture arts and sciences website, how the Oscar statues are flown into the event on a special United Airlines flight from Chicago.
+But I thought it was highly hypocritical to call the Academy Awards a so-called green event when it's detailed on the Academy of Motion Picture Arts and Sciences website how the Oscar statues are flown into the event on a special United Airlines flight from Chicago.

-Look, you know.
+Look, you know, excuse me.

-Uh I uh I uh uh the the finding the hypocrisy with this crowd is not difficult to do.
+Finding the hypocrisy with this crowd is not difficult to do.

-I mean it's it's uh it's all over the place.
+I mean, it's all over the place.

 James, you should have seen this.

-Huge, huge screen, and as Melissa Etheridge is singing the song, they put things up there like take mass transit and light rail as often as you can.
+And as Melissa Etheridge is singing the song, they put things up there like take mass transit and light rail as often as you can and other little tidbits of advice on saving the planet.

 Now, this is the Academy Awards.

-Plus the song is a downer.
+Plus, the song is a downer.

-It was just a total, total downer, and all of these stupid things that Hollywood people will never do.
+And all of these stupid things that Hollywood people will never do.

-They're never gonna take light rail.
+They're never going to take light rail.

-They're never gonna get on mass transit.
+They're never going to get on mass transit.

-I'm sitting there watching this in stunned dis my mouth was actually open.
+I'm sitting there watching this in stunned.

 I was drooling because I didn't have the energy to swallow.

-I was I was in such stunned amazement at this.
+I was in such stunned amazement at this.

 I wish I could remember some of the other things that they had on the screen up there.